Joystream/joystream/README.md

 # Joystream Runtime

 The runtime is the code that defines the consensus rules of the Joystream protocol.
 It is compiled to WASM and lives on chain.
-Joystream [full nodes](https://github.com/Joystream/substrate-node-joystream) execute the logic of the runtime to validate transactions and blocks on the Joystream blockchain.
+[Full nodes](https://github.com/Joystream/substrate-node-joystream) execute the code's logic to validate transactions and blocks on the blockchain.

 The joystream runtime builds on the substrate runtime library (srml) and adds additional functionality:

-Council elections
+- Council elections
-User membership system
+- User membership system
-Runtime Upgrade proposal system
+- Runtime Upgrade proposal system
-Staked Roles
+- Staked Roles
-   Storage Provider
+   - Storage Provider

 ### Prerequisites